Pine Mountain-Cloverdale Peak Wine Region and Appellation

 Captûre Wines makes a Cabernet from their estate Tin Cross Vineyard, site of the area's pioneer vineyard planted in 1855.

-Francis Ford Coppola Winery sources extensively from Silverwood Ranch for their Alexander Valley wines; top blend Archimedes will soon bear the Pine Mountain-Cloverdale Peak appellation.
-Kendall-Jackson has invested in a 100-acre vineyard in the AVA.
+Francis Ford Coppola Winery sources extensively from Silverwood Ranch for their Alexander Valley wines; top blend Archimedes bears the Pine Mountain-Cloverdale Peak appellation.
+Jackson Family Wines, which oversees Sonoma County brands like Kendall-Jackson, La Crema, and Copain, has invested in its own 100-acre vineyard in the AVA.

 Restaurants and Lodging around Pine Mountain-Cloverdale Peak

 Cloverdale is a quiet town with a walkable main street and Wine Country amenities.
-Start the day with a latté at Plank Coffee or hash browns at landmark diner, Owl Cafe.
+Start the day with a latté at Plank Coffee or a breakfast sandwich at MoE's Eagle's Nest Deli.
+Enjoy slow-cooked brisket, baby back ribs, pulled pork, or chicken at World Famous Hamburger Ranch & Bar-B-Que.
+Learn about other Places to Eat in Cloverdale.

-Grab a sandwich, a brew, or a burger at Eagle's Nest Deli, Cloverdale Ale Company (Ruth McGowan's Brew Pub), and Hamburger Ranch.
-Overnight in Cloverdale, or make it your wine tasting base camp at bed and breakfast inns like Kelley & Young Wine Garden Inn and Auberge on the Vineyard or the Best Western Cloverdale Inn and other hotels.
+For more ideas, read 5 Fun Things to Do in Cloverdale and Wine Tasting in Cloverdale.
+Overnight in Cloverdale, or make it your wine tasting base camp at bed and breakfast inns like Kelley & Young Wine Garden Inn, or the Cloverdale Wine Country Inn & Suites, and other hotels.

 Written by Sonoma Insider James Knight